dorianpb/cem/README.md

 ## Licensing

-This project is licensed with AGPL v3.0.
+This project is licensed with LGPL v3.0.
 Please don't repost this project anywhere without my written permission first.

 ## Goals